enter-haken/gaming_rig/example/dcv/docker/README.md

 # DCV Client Dockerfile

-You can download the DCV client for many plattforms.
+You can download the DCV client for many platforms.

-For those, who are running Gentoo for example, it might be easier to use the Docker variant.
+For those who use Gentoo, for example, it may be easier to use the docker variant.

 ```
 $ make